ResearchObject/ro-crate-py/CONTRIBUTING.md

 While not recommended, you can bypass the hooks by passing the additional flag `--no-verify` to the `git commit` command.

 Some IDEs have plugins for precommit (e.g [here](https://marketplace.visualstudio.com/items?itemName=elagil.pre-commit-helper) for VSCode), which would for instance run the hooks for the currently opened file each time it is saved.
-The plugins typically picks up the configuration file automatically.
+The plugins typically pick up the configuration file automatically.

 ### Testing